Cyclosporine Ophthalmic for Sjögren's Syndrome

 Do not apply cyclosporine ophthalmic medicine while wearing contact lenses.
 After you apply cyclosporine, wait at least 15 minutes, or as long as is advised by your doctor, to insert contact lenses.

-To prevent eye infection, be careful not to contaminate the stopper by touching it to any surface, including your eyes, your hands, the sink, or the countertop.
+To prevent eye infection, use the solution from the single-use vial immediately after you open it, and throw away anything remaining in the vial.
+Be careful not to contaminate the stopper by touching it to any surface, including your eyes, your hands, the sink, or the countertop.

 eMedicineHealth Medical Reference from Healthwise